-Once generated, the sample project will be a standard Maven 3, Java Web project with JPA 2.0, EJB 3.1, CDI 1.0, JSF 2.1 with complete JAX-RS endpoints for all data Entities.
+Once generated, the sample project will be a standard Maven 3, Java Web project with JPA, EJB, CDI, JSF with complete JAX-RS endpoints for all data Entities.
 It will also provide views to Create, Read, Update, and Delete records.

 But that is not all!
 You can use Forge on your new or existing projects to continue to enhance any application.

-All you need to build this project is Java 7.0 (Java SDK 1.7) or later and Red Hat JBoss Developer Studio 8 or greater.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Red Hat JBoss Developer Studio 9.1 or greater.
+This version of JBoss Developer Studio embeds Maven 3.3.3, so you do not need to install it separately.

 Forge ConsoleWindow.
 To open it, navigate to menu item Window -> Show View -> Other.
 Locate Forge -> Forge Console and click OK.